ipfs-shipyard/ipfs-primer/publishing-changes/README.md

 ## Prerequisites

 ## Learning Objectives
-After doing this Lesson you will be able to
+These Lessons will teach you how to
 * Update Files on IPFS using IPNS (InterPlanetary Name System)
 * Explain how version histories of files appear on IPFS
 * Explain why IPFS is called the Permanent Web